M4R1KU/mobilion-ui/README.md

 ![Mobilion UI Screenshot](https://i.imgur.com/HLZlrJ7.png)

-Calculator what your wage is worth in Mobilion.
+Calculate what your wage is worth in Mobilion.

 One Mobilion is the current wage of [@bweben](https://github.com/bweben).